TheBeardyPenguin/ForAllKerbalkind/README.md

     <img src="https://img.shields.io/github/downloads/TheBeardyPenguin/ForAllKerbalkind/total?logo=github" alt="GitHub Download Count">
 </div>

-# The Ultimate Classic RO/RP-1 modpack
+# The ultimate Realism Overhaul modpack
 *That's one small install for a Kerbal, one giant modpack for all Kerbalkind!*
 <br>

-Historically, installing Realism Overhaul and its career mode RP-1 (Realistic Progression) has never been an easy task for anyone who just wants to play a standard KSP-like Career Mode within a realistic setting.
+Historically, installing Realism Overhaul (RO) and its career mode Realistic Progression (RP-1) has never been an easy task for anyone who just wants to play a standard KSP-like Career Mode within a realistic setting.

 Finding out which part mods and visual overhauls to add only complicates matters further - and this doesn't even account for the fact that many mods are not properly configured or balanced for RO/RP-1.